suhas-sunder/resource_directory/README.md

 # resourceDirectory
-Directory of online resources organized by topic for quick reference.
+## Directory of online resources or learning material for personal use.
+Organized by topic for quick reference.

-Group 1:
-Math
-Physics

-Group 2:
-Programming Concepts
-Languages (JS, C++, Python, Node)

-Group 3:
-Algorithms (python)
-Interview Prep

-Group 4:
-Productivity Tips
-Process Vids/Explainers
-Book Reviews

-Group 5:
-Mythology
-Anime/Cartoon/Movie/Show Essays
+Utilizes [obsidian](https://obsidian.md/) to take quick notes.